singnet/dev-portal/docs/contribute/contribution-guidelines.md

     git fetch original_repository_git_url
     ```

--   Merge tour changes with the latest changes from the original repository.
+-   Merge your changes with the latest changes from the original repository.

     ```bash
     git merge FETCH_HEAD